vanilla/docs/content/developer/addons/addon-info.md

 ### priority

 Addons use a priority system to determine which order they load in.
 The higher the priority an addon has, the later in the process it loads.
-Avoid using this is you can.
+Avoid using this if you can.

 The following defaults are set: